paro22/python-openbook/README.md

 # Readability Book Parser

-Proof of concept for a online book parser that sends articles to Readability.com
+Proof of concept for an online book parser that sends articles to Readability.com

 ## Idea